Gleaning

 I’m an area farm interested in getting involved with the Suncoast Gleaning Project.
 What do I do?

-Transition Sarasota is always interested in expanding our partnerships with local producers to build a more resilient and local food economy!
+Sunshine Community Harvest is always interested in expanding our partnerships with local producers to build a more resilient and local food economy!
 Contact us today to start the conversation.

 What does a day of gleaning entail as a volunteer?

 Children, seniors, and every age in between gather in the fields of the designated farm to glean the harvest together — no prior experience is necessary!
-Volunteers sign up ahead of time (in 2-hour shifts) and upon arrival to the farm, are given a detailed brief on how to properly glean the fresh produce that is available for harvest.
+Volunteers sign up ahead of time and upon arrival to the farm, are given a detailed brief on how to properly glean the fresh produce that is available for harvest.

 Beyond providing fresh, local fruits and vegetables to the food insecure, an additional benefit for volunteer gleaners is getting to take home a shopping bag full of fresh produce for themselves.